Merseyrail: Performance

+In 2023, Merseyrail was audited by the UK Government Office of Road & Rail; it found poor performance with 26.2% of trains being delayed by 4 or more minutes and a cancellation rate of 2.2%, an increase of 1.1% on the previous year.

+In the year from April 2023 to March 2024, the network carried 28.3 million passengers over 511 million passenger kilometres, lower than the pre-COVID-19 peak of 30.6 million passengers over 556 million passenger kilometres in the year 2019–2020.

+In 2025, the annual Transport Focus Rail User Survey gave Merseyrail an overall satisfaction score of 93%, with an 89% satisfaction rating for punctuality and reliability.
+Also in 2025, the company won a National Rail Award in the "Great Place to Work" category, with the judges commenting on the "good employee engagement" and "industry-leading flexible workplace initiatives".

 Accidents and incidents

 On 26 October 2005, a Merseyrail Class 508 train de-railed in a tunnel on the approach to Liverpool Central underground station.
 All 119 passengers and train crew were evacuated safely; only the guard was injured.
 The cause was determined to be rail gauge spread caused by poor maintenance.

 On 11 January 2007, a train ran through a buffer stop at West Kirby.
 Two people were injured.

 On 30 June 2009, a train ran away at Kirkdale, running through a buffer stop and colliding with a wall.
 A passenger train had passed the site of the accident less than 5 seconds earlier.
 Merseyrail was fined £85,000 plus costs of £20,970.15 for offences under the Health and Safety at Work etc. Act 1974.

 On 22 October 2011, an intoxicated teenage girl died after falling between the train and platform at James Street station.
-The train guard was subsequently convicted of her manslaughter by gross negligence and was jailed for five years.
+The train guard, Christopher McGee, was subsequently convicted of her manslaughter by gross negligence and was jailed for five years.

 On 13 March 2021, a Merseyrail Class 507 train collided with the buffer stop at Kirkby station.
 The cause was found to be that the driver of the train was using a mobile phone whilst driving.
 The distraction led him to enter the station at nearly three times the permitted speed.
 He was sacked and prosecuted, pleading guilty in February 2022 to a charge of endangering the safety of people on the railway.